 Learn something new every day More Info... by email

 People with common concerns and goals can form a special interest group.
 When groups are brought together by these shared interests, they often try to make changes that help them reach their agreed-upon goals.
 This can be on a small, local scale such as a "friends of the library" group that raises funds for new books.
 It can also have a much larger, national focus such as the group known as "Reading is Fundamental," which is the largest non-profit organization in the U.S. with the shared interest of promoting child literacy.
-Special interest groups exist that are based on a variety of common interests including animal protection, environmental conservation, education reform, and equal rights.
+Other groups exist that are based on a variety of common interests including animal protection, environmental conservation, education reform, and equal rights.

 Particularly when a large special interest group is involved, one of the ways to effect change is by influencing the political process.
 Groups like the National Rifle Association which protects the rights of gun owners, or the Sierra Club which fights for environmental issues, often have thousands of members.
 These members are often able to exert a great deal of influence and generate large donations to support various organizational initiatives and programs.
 They will also often use this power to try to influence legislation that affects their interests or to help elect politicians who share their views.